jim-easterbrook/pywws/README.txt

 Upgrading from earlier versions:
-	The data file format has changed slightly since v0.1 and v0.2 Before running any other part of this version, run UpgradeFrom0.1.py or UpgradeFrom0.2.py as appropriate.
+	The data file format has changed slightly since v0.1 and v0.2 Before running any other part of this version, backup your data then run UpgradeFrom0.1.py or UpgradeFrom0.2.py as appropriate.

 Preparation:
 	Unlike some other weather station software, this software relies on